BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 Moonchilde Jun 14th, 1994
 jtraub@zso.dec.com

-Ported to BurningMUD and expanded Lorgalis
+Ported to BurningMUD and expanded by Lorgalis
 Expanded further by Ninian
 ```